 Here are the top facts about dialysis:

-• Peritoneal dialysis has a slightly lower mortality rate (benefit) compared to hemodialysis.
+• Peritoneal dialysis has a slightly lower mortality rate (this is a benefit) compared to hemodialysis.

-• For countries, the government will pay 80 percent of costs associated with dialysis treatments.
+• In some countries, the government will pay 80 percent of costs associated with dialysis treatments.

 • About 90 percent of dialysis patients receive hemodialysis

 • Dialysis needs to be considered when your kidney function is at 15%, and seriously considered when at 10% function.